DavidJKTofan/Data-Visualization/README.md

 More examples of other Charts can be found here <a href="https://github.com/DavidJKTofan/Interactive-Google-Charts/tree/master/Examples" target="_blank">More Charts</a>

 ## Programming Languages
-The following programming languages have been used to create the chart: HTML5, CSS and JavaScript (Google Charts).
+The following programming languages have been used to create some of the charts:

+- JavaScript (Google Charts)
+- R

 ## Responsive Chart
 In order to adapt the size of the chart and make it responsive, you'll have to play with the ChartArea in the JS file, the CSS @media part, as well as the HTML div size (or other layout elements) where the chart should appear.